TN 8 (02-17)

 See details in SM 00630.040

 E. Versions of Forms SSA-1099, SSA-1042S, and associated instructions

-We issue multiple versions of Forms SSA-1099 and SSA-1042S, depending on the nature of the transaction and the beneficiary’s place of residence.
+We issue multiple versions of Forms SSA-1099 and SSA-1042S, depending on the nature of the transaction and whether the beneficiary’s record reflects his or her preferred language is Spanish.
 The forms consist of either self-mailers or flat-sheets to replace incorrect or missing statements.
 In addition to the self-mailers and flat-sheets, beneficiaries can access the mySocial Security (mySSA) portal to request replacement Social Security Benefit Statements.
 Replacements are available after January 31.
 For details on how to access the mySSA portal, see GN 05002.220.

 We have nine self-mailer versions that we mail out each January for the previous tax year.
 They are:

 SSA-1042S-SM (Domestic – English),

 SSA-1042S-SM-SP (Preferred language-Spanish),